jpegleg/eaas-deployment-f/README.md

 I have many of these variations, f is the next one I'm doing on github.
 EaaS deployment f features a single Apache webserver with mpm-prefork web cgi program exectuion.
-There are a few demo programs included, you would replace those with your actual API.
+There is a demo encryption-as-a-service included, you would replace those with your actual API etc.

 More of what this repo is about is the installation of a 3 node kubernetes cluster